- What is a Password Manager?

 A password manager is simply good practice in the online climate of the modern era.
 It keeps you secure, while freeing headspace from which password goes to which account.
 These programs have evolved enough that you can even store other personal data inside.

-Between our five rounds, it’s clear that Dashlane is the pick for the best password manager, but you’ll find great choices in Abine Blur and Sticky Password, as well.
+Between our five rounds, it’s clear that Dashlane is the pick for the password manager, but you’ll find great choices in Abine Blur and Sticky Password, as well.
 LastPass and 1Password are strong choices, but we’d recommend sticking to a free plan with those providers.

 We like Kaspersky Password Manager and Keeper, too, but we’d put them into a tier-two status when compared to the top dogs.